gu-fan/riv.vim/README.rst

     -- `Jon Stewart`_

-:Last Update: 2014-07-24
+:Last Update: 2014-08-07
 :Version: 0.76

 Intro
 =====

-**Riv** is short for 'reStructuredText in Vim'.

-It is a vim plugin for taking notes with reStructuredText_.
+**Riv** is a vim plugin for taking notes with reStructuredText_.

 Comparion
 =========